 Treasury provided interim guidance to ERA1 grantees regarding reporting requirements covering the period January through May 2021.
-The interim guidance required grantees to report limited data elements for the first quarter of 2021, as well as monthly for April and May.
+The interim guidance required grantees to report limited data elements for the first quarter of 2021, as well as monthly for April to August.
 A grantee’s failure to submit required reports to Treasury on a timely basis may constitute a violation of the ERA award terms.

-Treasury will provide grantees with additional guidance regarding quarterly reporting requirements.
-Grantees will be required to submit reports in accordance with the additional guidance beginning with the first quarter of 2021 for ERA1 and the second quarter of 2021 for ERA2, with the first reports under the additional guidance being due on July 29, 2021.
+Treasury has provided grantees with additional guidance regarding quarterly reporting requirements.
+Grantees are required to submit reports in accordance with the additional guidance beginning with the first quarter of 2021 for ERA1 and the second quarter of 2021 for ERA2, with the first reports under the additional guidance being due in October 2021.

-ERA1 grantees will be required to submit monthly reports for June, July, and August 2021, which will be consistent with monthly reports that were previously required for April and May.
+ERA1 grantees will be required to submit monthly reports from September to December 2021, which will be consistent with monthly reports that were previously required for April to August.